Clinical Director & Advanced Practioner in Small Animal Medicine

 After finishing studying a national diploma in Animal Management at Houghall College I came to work at Prince Bishop Veterinary Hospital, this was over 5 years ago now and I feel I have learnt a lot in my roles as nursing assistant and receptionist.
 I enjoy working with the public and caring for their pets.
 When I am not working at Prince Bishop Vets I am at home caring for my son Bailey and in my spare time I enjoy meeting up with friends.

 I started working at Prince Bishop Veterinary Hospital as a receptionist almost 3 years ago and was given the opportunity to become a nursing assistant in 2017.
 I am really enjoying my new role and working more closely with the animals that come to the practice and love taking care of their day to day needs when they are with us.
 I have four cats and two turtles at home and in my spare time I enjoy walking, nature photography, cycling and bird watching.

 I started working at Prince Bishops in April 2016 as a receptionist.
 I love my job and working with such a great team.

-In January 2017 I was promoted to Reception and Office Team Leader.
+In January 2017 I was promoted to Reception and Office Team Leader and in September 2019 to Practice Manager.
 I am really enjoying my new job role, the challenges it brings and I am learning so many new skills.

 I've worked in Veterinary Practices for over 15 years and achieved qualification in animal care and veterinary nursing.
 I am also a registered SQP, which is an Animal Medicines Advisor.

-I have 3 Guinea Pigs at home Twinkle, Rosie and Lily/Ella (depends which name my daughter wants to call her that day).
+I have 3 Guinea Pigs at home.
 In my spare time I enjoy spending time with my daughter, family and friends.

 Emma Elliott BA MA